dan-hickey1/peripatetic-hater/datasheet_for_hate_subreddit_dataset.md

 ### How was the data associated with each instance acquired?

 Comments and submissions from each subreddit were randomly sampled from the Pushshift dataset (Baumgartner et al.).
-The number of comments and submissions containing hate speech of different categories was predicted using GPT4.
+The number of comments and submissions containing hate speech of different categories was predicted using a deep-learning model.

 ### What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?

-For each subreddit, a sample of comments and submissions was collected, and GPT-4 was used to detect the number of comments and submissions containing hate speech of each category.
-See paper for more details on the prompt used for hate speech detection.
-These predictions were validated on a subset of 10 submissions and comments from 25 subreddits.
+For each subreddit, a sample of comments and submissions was collected, and a deep-learning model was used to detect the number of comments and submissions containing hate speech of each category.
+See paper for more details on hate speech detection.
+These predictions were validated on a subset of 10 submissions and comments from a random sample of 25 subreddits.
 Ground truth labels were obtained from trained annotators who counted the number of submissions and comments containing each type of hate speech in each subreddit.
-Across all categories, the R^{2} value of the hate speech prediction method is 0.45.
+Across all categories, the average R^{2} value of the hate speech prediction method is 0.49.

 ### If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?